Protecting Your Legacy

 Guardianship In Texas

-To ensure asset control in an effective guardianship of a minor or senior relative with a mental health disorder, you should speak with an experienced guardianship attorney.
+To ensure asset control in the effective guardianship of a minor or senior relative with a mental health disorder, you should speak with an experienced guardianship attorney.

 Russell Aldrich founded our estate planning law office to benefit people just like you — individuals and couples seeking adequate long-term care for minor children or family elders who have special needs.